Fourteenth Sunday in Ordinary Time, Year A

 If it happened to Jesus, it will happen in our families too.
 The lesson we should learn from this is to identify the temptation to see only the negative in the lives of those closest to us.
 If we can overcome that temptation, we will be able to focus in on the presence of God alive in their lives.
 This should be the first and primary thing we seek to discover each and every day.

-Lord, help me to see You in the lives of those closest to me.
-Help me to rejoice in Your presence and to grow in love of other and in love of You as I see You at work in their lives.
+My hidden Lord, help me to see You in the lives of those closest to me.
+Help me to rejoice in Your presence and to grow in love of others and in love of You as I see You at work in their lives.
 Jesus, I trust in You.

 Courage, Trust and Resolve